-- Are the abstract's recommendations grounded in current scientific evidence?
-Scoring Criteria: - 1.
-(Poor) Lacks credible evidence or reasoning.
+Are the abstract's recommendations grounded in current scientific evidence?
+Scoring Criteria:

+- 1. (Poor) Lacks credible evidence or reasoning.
 Recommendations are outdated, biased, or unsupported. - 2.
-(Fair) Some evidence is provided, but it is outdated, incomplete, or lacks clarity and balance in its presentation. - 3.
-(Average) Evidence is included but contains gaps or lacks depth. - 4.
+(Fair) Some evidence is provided, but incomplete, or lacks clarity and balance in its presentation. - 3.
+(Average) Evidence is included but is limited or lacks depth. - 4.
 (Good) Supported by current evidence but with insufficient discussion of alternatives/counter evidence. - 5.
-(Excellent) Stands out as carefully supported by evidence with balanced and comprehensive analysis of counter evidence and alternative approaches. - ❖ For any rating of 1, 2, or 5 on the 1-5 Likert scale, provide a rationale in the comments section.
+(Excellent) Stands out as carefully supported by evidence with balanced and comprehensive analysis of counter evidence and alternative approaches.